owaisahmadlone/Azure-Chatbot-App-Service/README.md

-Here’s a comprehensive `README.md` for your GitHub project:

----

 # Azure-Chatbot-App-Service

 This repository is dedicated to the development of a cloud-based QnA Chatbot using Milvus as a vector database.
 The chatbot is deployed as an app service on Microsoft Azure, utilizing FastAPI to create a seamless interface for users to interact with the chatbot.